ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

     * [Event Streams product documentation](https://ibm.github.io/event-streams/about/producing-messages/)
 ## Consumer application - consumer group

-If you need to explain the concept of consumer group, and how consumer gets data from Topic/partition, the following figure will help supporting the discussion:
+Let’s take a look at consumer group and how consumer gets data from Topic/partition.
+The following figure will help supporting the discussion:

 ![](./images/consumer-groups.png)